 Pick out an easy object to observe: A distant mountain, a large tree, a lighthouse or skyscraper make excellent targets.
 Point the optical tube so it lines up with your object.

-Unlock the lock knobs: To move the telescope, you will need to unlock the horizontal (6) and vertical (5 & 11) lock knobs (just rotate to unlock or lock; when locking, only tighten to a "firm feel," do not over tighten).
+Unlock the lock knob: To move the telescope horizontally you will need to unlock the horizontal lock knob (just rotate to unlock or lock; when locking, only tighten to a "firm feel," do not over tighten).